ZenghaoWang/Probation/phase2/README.md

 ##Authors and Acknowledgement

 Thank you to the following group members who helped make this project a reality:
-Samuel Vedrik
+Samuel Vedrik - DataManager, TimingGame
-Zenghao Wang
+Zenghao Wang - TriviaGame, ScoreScreen
-Sean Gong
+Sean Gong - TappingGame, ScoreBoard
-Jennifer Ruan
+Jennifer Ruan - PlayerManager
-Victor Gasnikov
+Victor Gasnikov - LoginActivity, HighScoreActivity

-And thank you to the TAs and Paul Gries for guiding us through out the process.
+And thank you to the TAs and Professor Paul Gries for guiding us through out the process.
+We couldn't have done this without your help.

 ##License